 Next, fill out the contact form and make sure you address the site owner by their first name.
 This would appeal more to them, as though you already know them personally.

 To make the job easier for you, I’ve compiled several resources and links below that you can plug into a broken link checker tool to find dead links.
 Once you find a broken link, go ahead and contact the administrators and get your links replaced:

-- Top 100 SEO and Internet Marketing Blogs
+- The Top 100 Marketing Blogs for Growth and SAAS

 Some of the best broken-link checker tools out there are: